mehdii08/marvel/README.md

 Marvel characters demo app

 ## Summary
 This repository provides a mobile application sources code developed by __Flutter__ for __Android__ and __iOS__ devices.
-Contains The main page presents a list of Marvel Characters and The details page can be reached by clicking on each item.
+The main page presents a list of Marvel Characters and The details page can be reached by clicking on each item.

 ### Official Marvel API documents : [Marvel Docs](https://developer.marvel.com/docs)

 The __BloC__ pattern is used to develop this app.
 It is one of the most popular patterns to develop Flutter applications.
-It uses streams but I don't use them to avoid having a complex source but it helps a lot in big projects.
+It uses streams but I don't use them to avoid having a complex source code.
+However it is very helpful in big projects.

 The __Repository__ pattern is used for data access logic, so the source code can be extended without any modification in old classes.

 Below are some packages used in the source code :
-- __go_router to navigating between screens__
+- __go_router to navigate between screens__
 - __flutter_i18next to simplify the i18n process__
 - __get_it to handle dependency injection__
 - __dio to HTTP requests__